Cliff Bayer (politician)

-Clifford 'Cliff' R. Bayer (born August 16, 1964) is an American politician who served as a member of the Idaho Legislature from 2004 to 2019.
+Clifford R. "Cliff" Bayer (born August 16, 1964) is an American politician who served as a member of the Idaho Legislature from 2004 to 2019.

 Education

 Bayer graduated from Borah High School and earned his Bachelor of Science degree in biology from Boise State University.

 Career

 Bayer was elected to the Idaho House of Representatives in 2004 and served until 2012.
-He served as a member of the Idaho Senate from 2012 to 2-2019.
+He served as a member of the Idaho Senate from 2012 to 2019.
 He resigned from the Idaho Senate to serve as chief of staff for Congressman Russ Fulcher.